muratkeremozcan/cctdd/ch1-ButtonFooter/ButtonFooter.md

 }
 ```

-Styling is not a major part of this guide, but being able to view the styles in a Cypress component test is very valuable.
+Styling is not a major part of this guide, and we prefer to have global styles for most components.
+In the case of this one, styled icons make a lot of sense.
 For each component we can have a specific styling using styled components and [styled-icons](https://styled-icons.dev/?s=edit).

 ```bash
 yarn add styled-icons styled-components @types/styled-components
 ```

 Per the specification, we want to be able to use different kinds of icons within the button; Edit, Delete, Save.
 We can have the button wrap that style, and customize it as a prop.
-We will call the prop `IconClass` add a `StyledIcon` type (Red 3).
+We will call the prop `IconClass` add a `StyledIcon` type.

 ```tsx
 // src/components/ButtonFooter.tsx